September 15, 2022

 #1.
 Invite customers to record a video testimonial via email with a simple link.

 Vocal Video’s video collector takes less than 15 minutes to set up and involves three to five questions that you want customers to answer.
+Note: Free plans include three questions, Solo and Team include five questions, and Pro includes ten questions.

 You can also add color and branding options, a welcome note, and an optional incentive to the customers to record a video testimonial.